-When I was finishing my basement I thought to myself ”Self… should we save money and drywall the basement ceiling on our own?”
+When I was figuring out how to finish a basement I thought to myself "Self… should we save money and drywall the basement ceiling on our own?"
 Then I imagined the difficulty of recruiting my lazy friends to help me drywall the ceiling.

 Then I thought "drop ceiling!" that's the answer.
 Cheaper, easy to do by yourself.
 The only problem...it screams BASEMENT!".